scrapinghub/splash/docs/scripting-element-object.rst

 Coordinates can have a negative value which means the hover will be triggered outside of the element.

-Mouse events are not propagated immediately, to see consequences of hover reflected in page source you must call :ref:`splash-wait`

 Example 1: mouse hover over top left element corner:

 .. code-block:: lua